razz-21/brew-crew/README.md

 # Brew Crew

 I created this app by the tutorial of [NetNinja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg).
-A big thanks for the greate tutorial videos.
+A big thanks for the great tutorial videos.

 ## Tools
 - [Firebase]